-***MUST HAVE*** You’ll use this a lot for the first 6-ish months.
-Babies love to lay there and stare up at the different shapes and colors.
+***MUST HAVE*** You’ll use this a lot for the first 7-ish months.
+Young babies love to look up at the different shapes and colors.
+As they improve their hand-eye coordination they eventually grasp the crinkle and rattle toys.
+Activity mats come in a variety of styles and themes.
 They are also great for tummy time.
+Look for one with a mirror because that definitely helps encourage tummy time!
 Babies need to spend time freely playing where their movement is not restricted.

 I am torn because I love the more neutral colored ones for the aesthetics of my home.
 On the other hand, I know newborns prefer bright contrasting colors.

-Pottery Barn Kids and Land of Nod have some really nice looking activity mats.
+Pottery Barn Kids and Crate & Kids have some really nice looking activity mats.
 Some of them are a little more neutral in color, but you can always add colorful hanging toys to appeal to newborns desire for sharp contrasting colors.
 Here are a handful that I love:

 Wooden Activity Gym Frame: This one has a simpler more neutral look and uses organic and non-toxic materials.